Needful Things (film): Reception

-Needful Things received generally negative reviews from critics.
-The film holds a 31% rating on Rotten Tomatoes, based on 26 reviews, with an average rating of 4.1/10.
+Needful Things received mixed reviews from critics.
+The film holds a 32% rating on Rotten Tomatoes, based on 28 reviews, with an average rating of 4.8/10.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert gave it 1.5 out of 4 stars, saying the film "only has one note, which it plays over and over, sort of a Satanic water torture.
 It's not funny and it's not scary and it's all sort of depressing."
 Janet Maslin, film and literary critic for The New York Times, gave the film a resoundingly negative review, saying that "though this is by no means the grisliest or most witless film made from one of Mr. King's horrific fantasies, it can lay claim to being the most unpleasant."

 Awards

 At the 1993 Academy of Science Fiction, Fantasy & Horror Films Awards, Needful Things was nominated for three Saturn Awards and won one: Amanda Plummer for best supporting actress.